 The new 400 space garage will also provide additional parking for Amtrak, the Lynx bus superstop, the Kissimmee Civic Center as well as for special events held downtown and at the Kissimmee Lakefront Park.

 The overall design of the new garage will reflect the historic Florida train deport aesthetic of the new Kissimmee SunRail station, while also complimenting the overall architectural style of historic downtown Kissimmee.

 The project is a new, 4-tier, above grade, open parking garage structure with a reinforced concrete foundation.

-This $10 million dollar project will be completed by the end of 2016 and is built in thanks to the partnership between the City of Kissimmee, the Florida Department of Transportation/SunRail and Osceola County.
+This $10 million dollar project was completed on May 5, 2017 and was built in thanks to the partnership between the City of Kissimmee, the Florida Department of Transportation/SunRail and Osceola County.

-For the past seven years the City has been working to find ways to transform Kissimmee through the intensive redevelopment of the Vine Street Corridor, which spans from Hoagland Boulevard to Valencia Community College.
+For the past years the City has been working to find ways to transform Kissimmee through the intensive redevelopment of the Vine Street Corridor, which spans from Hoagland Boulevard to Valencia Community College.
 This project has reached a major milestone with the adoption of the Vine Overlay District, which includes a policy document to guide development over the next 30 years, as well as sweeping changes to development regulations within the corridor.
 These changes are geared toward encouraging high-density, multi-story and mixed use development that will complement and support future transit systems, including SunRail and Bus Rapid Transit in the City.
 The establishment of a Vine Street Community Redevelopment Area in this district will further assist redevelopment efforts.
-For more information about this large scale effort, please visit the Vine Street Development Web site.

 The Shingle Creek Regional Trail (SCRT) is a multi-use recreational trail being developed through cooperation between the local governments of the City of Kissimmee, Osceola County, the City of Orlando, and Orange County.